veereshba1/python_outlook/README.md

 -   pip install xlrd

 Python script to automate meeting schedules in outlook, wherein it sends mail to the recipients configured in excel automatically at the set time
 The Script currently works only if run manually.
-It can be made to run at set time by creating a .bat 🦇 file and creating a new Task scheduler.
+It can be run at set time by creating a .bat 🦇 file and creating a new Task scheduler process.

 ## Creation of .bat file and Task Scheduler
 - Create a .bat file in the current workind directory and edit it by giving the path of python executable and path to the seatBook.py